Deep Valley: Plot

-When Libby has left, Mrs. Saul is forced to get up from her bed and go downstairs to communicate with her husband for the first time in many years.
-Libby and her dog make camp in a nearby cabin, and not long after they arrive, during a heavy rainstorm, Burnette joins her.
-He has escaped from the prison transport and comes to the cabin to seek refuge and hide.
-Libby, who is attracted to him, offers to help him get away.
-Burnette tells Libby of the reason for his imprisonment: He was arrested for fighting while he was enlisted in the Navy.
+With Libby gone, Mrs. Saul is forced to get up from her bed and go downstairs to communicate with her husband for the first time in many years.
+Libby and her beloved dog stay in a nearby cabin.
+Not long after, during a heavy rainstorm, Burnette joins her.
+He escaped from the prison transport.
+Libby offers to help him get away.
+Burnette tells Libby of the reason for his imprisonment: He was arrested for fighting while he was in the Navy.
 Later he committed a robbery while he was drunk, and a man was accidentally killed.
-After this incident, he was sent to San Quentin, convicted for manslaughter.
+He was sent to San Quentin for manslaughter.

-Libby and Burnette make a plan to elope to San Francisco together, but Libby has to go to the farm to get some clothes and supplies on the way.
-When she comes home she finds, to her surprise, that her parents have reconciled.
-They tell her that there is a posse out looking for Burnette to bring him back to prison.
-The posse arrives at the farm while Libby is there, and she has no way of escaping and returning to Burnette in the cabin.
-When Burnette doesn't hear from her, he comes to the farm late at night, looking for her.
-He finds her, and she hides him in the barn, and there, in the night, Libby and Burnette fall hopelessly in love with each other.
-Libby's parents are not aware that Burnette is hiding in the barn.
+Libby and Burnette plan to elope to San Francisco together, but she has to return to the farm to get some clothes and supplies on the way.
+When she goes home, she finds, to her surprise, that her parents have reconciled.
+They tell her that there is a posse out looking for Burnette.
+The posse arrives at the farm while Libby is there, so she cannot return to Burnette.
+When Burnette does not hear from her, he comes to the farm late at night, looking for her.
+She hides him in the barn, and there, in the night, Libby and Burnette fall hopelessly in love with each other.
 Later, Burnette is nearly discovered by Barker, who is part of the posse, when he goes out to find a tire pump.
 Libby intercepts him and saves Burnette at the last second.

 Because of Libby's strange behavior, Mrs. Saul begins to suspect that something is wrong and eventually confronts the couple.
 Burnette and Libby run off just as Mr. Saul and Barker come to take Burnett.
 When Barker tries to stop them, Burnette knocks him down and drives off in the truck, leaving Libby behind.
-The rest of the posse follows Burnette, and he is shot and wounded.
-Burnette's flight is prevented, and he ultimately dies in Libby's arms.
+The rest of the posse pursues Burnette.
+He is shot and dies in Libby's arms.
 Libby and Barker make a new start.